pyth-off/flask-todo-list/002-Boostraping_Basic_App.md

 ## 1. Create an Application Instance

 Every Flask application needs an application instance.
-This instance is an object of the Flask class, which you can create as follows:
+This instance is an object of the Flask class, which you can create as follows.
+Create a file called hello.py in your root directory and add:

 ```python
 from flask import Flask